xandervoron/training/README.md

 - Hi, I’m Alex!
-- I'm new in coding, study at skillfactory.ru as data analyst and at brainskills.ru as python coder.
+- I'm new to coding, study at skillfactory.ru as a data analyst and at brainskills.ru as a python coder.
 - ATM have fun with python/pandas

 <!---